sandeeppanda92/aib-data/md/intro-index.md

 <div class="image"><img src="public/diagrams/ex_dist_exchange.png"></div>

 Cosmos can interoperate with multiple other applications and cryptocurrencies, something other blockchains can't do well.
 By creating a new zone, you can plug any blockchain system into the Cosmos hub and pass tokens back and forth between those zones, without the need for an intermediary.

 For example, if you wanted to trade bitcoins for ether today, you would have to do so on a centralized exchange.
 The problem is, many of our exchanges today are plagued by hacks, theft, and cons.
-Two prime examples are what happened at #[a(href='http://www.thedailybeast.com/articles/2016/05/19/behind-the-biggest-bitcoin-heist-in-history-inside-the-implosion-of-mt-gox.html') Mt.
-Gox] and more recently #[a(href='http://www.reuters.com/article/us-bitfinex-hacked-hongkong-idUSKCN10E0KP') Bitfinex].
+Two prime examples are what happened at [Mt.
+Gox](http://www.thedailybeast.com/articles/2016/05/19/behind-the-biggest-bitcoin-heist-in-history-inside-the-implosion-of-mt-gox.html) and more recently [Bitfinex](http://www.reuters.com/article/us-bitfinex-hacked-hongkong-idUSKCN10E0KP).

 ## Scalable